 - Extra Fun Features: Purchase or make flags, a ship's wheel or steering wheel, telescope, or zip line and add to the upper level of the playground.

 - Flooring: Flooring for your DIY backyard playground is an optional feature that can be added by using rubber mulch or flooring rolls, playground tiles, turf, or even sand to offer a safe and comfortable base.
 You can also build your playset on grass to have soft ground beneath it as a budget-friendly option.

 Cost of a DIY Playground

-Building your own DIY playground will be considerably cheaper than building a premade playground system.
+Building your own DIY playground is considerably cheaper than building a pre-made playground system.

-This project's DIY playhouse will cost between $800 to $1,500.
-The central climbing structure, ladder, and sandbox alone will cost in the lower range of this estimate.
-The main price drivers are extra features that you purchase, such as the slide, swing, or zipline.
+Alternatively, it costs between $800 and $1,500 to build your own playground.
+The central climbing structure, ladder, and sandbox alone are in the lower range of this cost estimate.
+The main price drivers are extra features that you can purchase, such as the slide, swing, or zip line.

 Permits and Codes

 Municipalities have different approaches to permitting for backyard play structures.
 Some communities allow one- or two-story structures, such as playground sets, under certain size and height limits.
 Sizes may range from 120 to 200 square feet.
 Maximum height limits may range up to 12 feet.
 Check with your local permitting office for guidance, and check any HOA regulations, if applicable.

 Observe all safety precautions for working with power tools.
 Take care when working on the playground's upper level.

 Equipment / Tools